damosull/playwright-1/README.md

 - This folder contains very basic notes on topics such as setting up a basic Framework to Playwright Reporters, etc.

+# PlayWright Installation & writing your first test:

+- See notes/01-set-up-steps.md
+  Todo: add link in above

+# How to run this framework:

+1. Run `npm install` to install the project dependencies.
+2. Run one of the test commands (i.e. `npm run test:chrome`)

+# Test Results / Test Reporting:

+- See notes/07-reporters.md.
+  Todo: add link in above

 # configs Folder:

 - This folder contains the configurations for various sets of tests.
 - These configs are fairly similar, the only major differences are the test directory file path & whether or not videos/screenshots are turned on.

-# Test Results / Test Reporting:

-- See notes/07-reporters.md.
-  Todo: add link in above

 # Artifacts on Fail (Videos & Screenshots):

-- See notes/08-screenshots-visual-testing.md.
+- See notes/08-screenshots-on-failure.md.
   Todo: add link in above

+# Test Files/Folders:

+- api - sample API tests
+- e2e - sample E2E tests of the 'zero.webappsecurity.com' test application, including POM examples.
+- tips - sample Playwright tips
+- visual - sample Visual tests
+- example.spec.ts - basic tests of the 'zero.webappsecurity.com' test application.

+# Visual Testing:

+- See notes/09-screenshots-visual-testing.md.
+  Todo: add link in above

-# Scripts:
+# utils Folder:

+- See notes/10-custom-functions.md & notes/15-tips.md
+  Todo: add link in above

 # page-objects Folder